 Grant Related Funds - These special revenue funds house grants which have requirements for their own tracking mechanisms.
-In the case of Fiscal Year 2017-18, approximately fourteen sub-funds fell into this category.
+In the case of Fiscal Year 2018-19, approximately fourteen sub-funds fell into this category.
 They were mostly grants from the State of California (transportation, planning, and COPS grants).
-Remaining grants were federal awards (Gridley Springs and the Hazel Street Project).
 All funds in this category have requirements to remain segregated from other City funds.